nearform/fast-jwt/README.md

 ### Verifying

-Create a verifier object by calling `createVerifier` and providing one or more of the following options:
+Create a verifier function by calling `createVerifier` and providing one or more of the following options:

 - `secret`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms (whose format is defined by the Node's crypto module documentation).
 The secret can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option, which must NOT be provided if the token algorithm is `none`.
 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.